Are you having punch needle problems?

 Don’t pick it up off the fabric.
 If you pick it up too far, it can cause your last few loops to come out or become uneven.

-Here’s a little demo I did showing how to punch a row of loops.
-I’m using my adjustable rug punch needle and bulky weight yarn on Monk’s cloth.
-It’s the same technique for any size.
+Here’s a demo I did using my Oxford punch needle and Monk’s cloth.

 While this isn’t as likely to cause your loops to slip out, it definitely does cause your loops to be uneven on the other side.